Draw Plants Together offers friendly, inclusive drawing workshops that focus on our relationships with plants

 draw

-The workshops are a space for creativity and an opportunity to spend time with plants and connect with other people.
+The workshops provide a space for creativity and experimentation and the opportunity for you to spend some time with your own personal, subjective creative experiences of drawing.

 plants